divshot/divshot-cli/README.md

 divshot domains:add [domain]
 ```

 Add a custom domain to your app.
-You may see a list of your domains with [` divshot domains `](https://github.com/divshot/divshot-cli/blob/master/README.md#domains)
+You may see a list of your domains with [` divshot domains `](https://github.com/divshot/divshot-cli/blob/master/README.md#domains).
+For more in depth usage, see [Divshot.io Custom Domains](http://docs.divshot.io/guides/domains)

 ### domains:remove